-- 1. Approve and validate the student has completed all steps above. - 2.
-Provide students with feedback on the IV insertion video created by students to demonstrate proficiency. - 3.
-Place the completed IV Insertion Verification Form in the students file before being allowed to insert a PIV in a clinical setting. - 4.
-Faculty teaching NRS 231, 233, 391, and/or 421 will review the videos created by students in NRS 223 prior to a student being able to insert a PIV in a clinical setting. - 5.
+- 1. Approve and validate the student has completed all steps above. - Provide students with feedback on the IV insertion video created by students to demonstrate proficiency.
+It is up to the faculty evaluation of the video to determine if the video demonstrates proficiency or requires revision.
+If a student has submitted a video more than 30 days old, the faculty can request a new demonstration video. - 3.
+Place the completed IV Insertion Verification Form in the students file, or electronically verify upload before being allowed to insert a PIV in a clinical setting. - 4.
+Faculty teaching NRS 391 and/or 421 will review and provide feedback on the videos created and submitted by students prior to a student being able to insert a PIV in a clinical setting. - 5.
 Students must be directly observed by faculty licensed RN or RN designee, during all IV insertions performed in the clinical setting. - 6.
 Students who attempt any IV insertion before approval by clinical faculty will fail the clinical course.

-Exhibits: IV insertion Verification Form
+A. IV insertion Verification Form